top of page

 Patterns and Kits

 The natural colors blend and contrast beautifully for Fair Isle and other colorwork patterns.
-The yarn has a soft structure but can show off lace, cables and stitch work well.
+The yarn has a soft structure and subtly shows off lace, cables and stitch work.

 Kits and quick patterns are a fun way to sample the yarn.
 Kits are for sale at fiber events.